Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 Truvada is not approved for the treatment of chronic hepatitis B virus (HBV) infection.
 If you have both HIV and HBV infection and take Truvada, your HBV infection may get much worse (flare up) if you stop taking Truvada.
 But do not stop taking Truvada without first talking to your health care provider.
 If your health care provider tells you to stop Truvada, you will be monitored closely for several months to check your HBV infection, or you may receive a medicine to treat your HBV infection.
-The HBV drug adefovir dipivoxil (brand name: Hepsera) should not be taken with Truvada.

 Do not take Truvada to reduce the risk of getting HIV—also called pre-exposure prophylaxis or PrEP—unless you are confirmed to be HIV negative.